CloudOrc/SolidUI-Website/README.md

-# StreamPark Website
+# SolidUI Website
 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)

 [English](README.md) | [中文](README_ZH.md)

-This is the repository containing all the source code of `http://streampark.apache.org`.
+This is the repository containing all the source code of `https://website.solidui.top/`.
-This guide will guide you how to contribute to the Apache StreamPark(Incubating) website.
+This guide will guide you how to contribute to the SolidUI website.

 ## Branch